-- No play while any debris is on surface.
+- No play while any debris is on the surface.

-- Surface should be cleaned once in week or before it breaks down by cleansweap machine (Leaf Blower, Vacuum Machines & pedestrian power brushes etc) and pressure washing to improve foot grip with cleaning solution.
-Ant Slip paints can also improve the safety and play quality.
+- The surface should be cleaned once in a week or before it breaks down by a clean sweep machine (Leaf Blower, Vacuum Machines & pedestrian power brushes, etc) and pressure washing to improve foot grip with cleaning solution.
+Anti Slip paints can also improve the safety and play quality.

 Professional Tennis Tournaments on Hard Courts

-From Grand Slams the Australian Open & French Open are played of hard courts.
-Some try out or practice games are played in USA as well.
+From Grand Slams the Australian Open and US Open is played on hard courts.
+A Few try out or practice games are played in the USA as well.